sts10/fgift/README.markdown

 As shown in the above examples, you can provide (a) a text file of who has given to who in previous years, if you want to avoid reassignments, and/or (b) a file with special requests, which will be fulfilled as specified.

 Both of these optional files should look just like the output text (i.e. "Claire gives to Cameron"), with each assignment on its own line.

-## Notes about the NAMES CSV file

-Given the way I have the Rust code reading the CSV, it will ignore the first line of the CSV file.
-So just keep that as a generic title, like "Names".

-Generally I'd recommend creating and editing the CSV files in a spreadsheet editor like Microsoft Excel or [LibreOffice](https://www.libreoffice.org/) Calc, rather than a text editor like Vim or Sublime Text.

 ## Notes on randomness